Nazi concentration camps: Background

-Concentration camps are conventionally held to have been invented by the British during the Second Boer War, but historian Dan Stone argues that there were precedents in other countries and that camps were "the logical extension of phenomena that had long characterized colonial rule".
-Although the word "concentration camp" has acquired the connotation of murder because of the Nazi concentration camps, the British camps in South Africa did not involve systematic murder.
-The German Empire also established concentration camps during the Herero and Namaqua genocide (1904–1907); the death rate of these camps was 45 per cent, twice that of the British camps.
+The phrase concentration camp was coined to describe the camps used by the British during the Boer War in South Africa in the first years of the twentieth century, although these camps were similar to others that had been established earlier by various colonial powers in response to indigenous uprisings.
+The British camps in South Africa did not involve systematic murder, unlike those used a few years later during the Herero and Nama genocide in German South West Africa.

-During the First World War, eight to nine million prisoners of war were held in prisoner-of-war camps, some of them at locations which were later the sites of Nazi camps, such as Theresienstadt and Mauthausen.
+During the First World War, some of the eight to nine million prisoners of war were held at locations which were later the sites of Nazi camps, such as Theresienstadt and Mauthausen.
 Many prisoners held by Germany died as a result of intentional withholding of food and dangerous working conditions in violation of the 1907 Hague Convention.
 In countries including France, Belgium, Italy, Austria-Hungary, and Germany, civilians deemed to be of "enemy origin" were denaturalized.
 Hundreds of thousands were interned and subject to forced labor in harsh conditions.
 During the Armenian genocide perpetrated by the Ottoman Empire, Ottoman Armenians were held in camps during their deportation into the Syrian Desert.
 In postwar Germany, "unwanted foreigners" – mainly Eastern European Jews – were confined at Cottbus-Sielow and Stargard.